 Spring – September to November

-November and onwards there is a good chance of seeing dingo pups as they are learning to be self-sufficient and are allowed to explore outside of their dens with the rest of the pack.
+November and onwards there is a good chance of seeing dingo pups as they start exploring outside of their dens with the rest of the pack learning to be self-sufficient.

 Fraser Island can get very busy during the peak season.